Podbrushkin/gephi-commander/README.md

 ## Color nodes by String column (Partitioning)

-Don't specify colors for the **colorNodesBy** and nodes will be colored in **Partition** mode: all nodes with the same value in provided property will have the same color, colors will be chosen automatically.
+Nodes can be colored in **Partition** mode: all nodes with the same value in provided property will have the same color, colors will be chosen automatically.
 I.e. all nodes in polblogs.gml have a **value** property, which is either 0 or 1.
 Therefore there will be only two colors:

 ```powershell